ooz/blog/2021/towards-online-autonomy/README.md

 ## Further Inspiration and Links

-Again, it's an old and known problem and I'm not the first.
+Again, it's an old and known problem and I'm not the first to be alienated.
 So here are a bunch of other nice, informative websites/blogs by people following the same idea:

 * https://victoria.dev/blog/make-your-own-independent-website/ (note to self: have a look at webmention)
 * [Free messaging alternatives](https://sneak.berlin/20200220/discord-is-not-an-acceptable-choice-for-free-software-projects/) (haha, this entire post reeks of [sneak.berlin](https://sneak.berlin), great content!)